Tooth Filling Tacoma WA

 Nobody wants to hear they have a cavity.
 Yet cavities are a simple fix compared to all the other complications a cavity can cause.
 It’s hard to believe that something as serious as heart disease can come from not taking care of your teeth.
 Save yourself the physical and mental pain that results in not getting a filling done right away.

-Don’t be fooled, you don’t have to have a toothache in order to have a cavity.
-If your dentist has recommended that you get a cavity fixed.
+Don’t be fooled, you don’t have to have a toothache in order to have a cavity filled.
+If your dentist has recommended that you get a dental filling.
 Don’t wait!

 Get your cavity filled before more invasive action has to be taken, contact our office now.